Barista Guides4 min readFebruary 28, 2026

 Espresso Insider

 Independent espresso testing, practical brew education, and gear guidance for home baristas.
-Compare gear here, then continue to Amazon when you choose a product.
+Compare gear here, then continue to the retailer offer that best matches your budget and needs.

 Newsletter